 All our staff are here to care for your loved one and support those important to them.
 Please ask any questions, no matter how insignificant you think they may be or how busy the staff may seem.
 We are here for you.

-The team may offer a SWAN symbol to be placed on the door or curtain where your loved one is being cared for.
+The teams may offer a SWAN symbol to be placed on the door or curtain where your loved one is being cared for.
 It informs the wider team that this is a sensitive time for you and your loved one.
 This also enables staff to provide more flexible, sensitive and informed care to support your needs.
 It will only be used with your consent.

 Below are some things that patients, their relatives and friends often describe as important.